• Menu

 If you don’t want too much of a smokey flavour, just a subtle smokiness, pull the pumpkin off earlier, maybe after half an hour, and finish in the oven.

-Finishing the pumpkin on the oven also gives the pumpkin some of that lovely caramelisation you get from roasting.
+Finishing the pumpkin in the oven also gives the pumpkin some of that lovely caramelisation you get from roasting.
 All of this will make the hummus even more delicious.

 Picnic dips, smoked pumpkin hummus with tomato slices and rye bread.